twright/Easy-Comment-Uploads/readme.txt

 Since version 0.50, it includes new security features including checking the domain of the referrer and allowing you to set a filesize limit.

 As with all plugins, new versions include security fixes and resolve other bugs so I always recommend running the latest stable version.

+= How can I enable lightboxes =

+If you install the wordpress lightbox plugin (http://wordpress.org/extend/plugins/lightbox-2/) then all uploaded images may be displayed using lightbox support.

 = I have just thought of an amazing feature your plugin should have, what can I do? =